 Example: Setting Up VOW Accounts

-Spark's VOW support allows consumers to log in to your portal to create their own searches and participate in portal groups.
+Spark's VOW support allows consumers to log in to your portal to create their own searches.
 To make use of this feature, you must create both a portal and a VOW account for each contact you'd like to offer this service to.

 Step 1: Authentication